djalbat/the-foundations-of-symbolic-reasoning/README.md

 Each of these four elephants has a succeeding chapter devoted to it, but because intuitionism is so general, and because it suffuses pretty much all of what follows, it is worth expanding on it further now.
+We also touch briefly on the other three elephants towards the end.

-Consider the following list of questions.
+Consider then the following list of questions.
 I claim that this book provides answers to all of them.
 Some may find this surprising or even shocking and some might accuse me of intellectual hubris, or worse, for making such a claim.
 But we shall see.